PriyankaSuchak/ansible-jdk/README.md

 ansible-jdk
 ========
-An ansible role to install jdk on CentOS, fork from [oracle_jdk](https://github.com/alexanderjardim/oracle_jdk).
+An ansible role to install jdk on Linux, fork from [oracle_jdk](https://github.com/alexanderjardim/oracle_jdk).

+Currently tested on CentOS 6.5 and Ubuntu 14.04.

 Role Variables
 --------------